Gathoni97395/CODSOFT-TASK-1/Titanic survival prediction.md

 Encoding of categorical variables was also done.
 ### model selection
 Logistic regression was chosen due to its simplicity and effectiveness for binary classification tasks (survived or not).

-### model selection
-# #model training and evaluation
+### model training and evaluation
 Data Preprocessing: Clean the dataset by handling missing values, encoding categorical variables, and scaling numerical features.
 Train-Test Split: Splitting the data into training and testing sets to evaluate model performance.
 Train the logistic regression model on the training data.
+### Model Evaluation
-Model Evaluation: Evaluate the model on the test data using accuracy, precision, recall, and F1 score.
+Evaluating the model on the test data using accuracy, precision, recall, and F1 score.
 Prediction: Use the trained model to make survival predictions for new passengers.